A few hours into the night I lie down,

 Every time this topic comes up, I have heard a lot of people ignorantly say "But Hindi is India's National Language."
 Pity!
 In fact today couple of very senior Indian politicians, who are also founders of a national political party got their facts wrong.
 Mr Yadav, a three time Chief Minister from India's most populous state, was quoted as saying "I would like to congratulate Azmi for maintaining the honour of the national language Hindi".

+That Hindi is our national language seems to be one of the most successful rumors spread in our country - The rumor with the widest reach - that probably gave birth to this Hindi arrogance.
 I wish these leaders and crores Indians realize the fact that India does not have a National language.
 There is no such thing in our constitution.
 The national language of the United States is English and that of Ireland is Irish.
 The national language defines the people of the nation, culture and history.
 India is culturally so diverse, there are so many languages spoken that there cannot be any one such language that defines the culture and history.
 As of 2009, the Indian constitution recognizes 22 scheduled languages.

 Neither the Constitution of India[1] nor Indian law specifies a National language.